lino-network/lino-js/doc/README.md

 export const linoUtils = UTILS;
 ```

-chanId and nodeUrl can be found remotely from https://tracker.lino.network/
+chainId and nodeUrl can be found remotely from https://tracker.lino.network/
 or locally from ~/.lino/config/genesis.json

 For example,